fxop0218/BookWS-CSharp/README.md

+# Book WebService with C#

+The bootsrrap theme has been deleted from the project, the theem used its:

+This project consists of a book manager, which allows you to create it with C#, JS, CSS and MySQL.

+Important things to keep in mind:

-﻿# To Migrate model to database in nuget Comand line
+## To Migrate model to database in nuget Comand line
 ### Microsoft.EntityFrameworkCore.Tools needed
 Create migration files
 ```